TUMFTM/AV_Driving_Cycles/README.md

 Give an example
 ```

 ## Deployment

 * [Matlab](https://de.mathworks.com/products/matlab.html) R2020b

+## Prerequisites

+- Control System Toolbox,
+- Statistics and Machine Learning Toolbox,
+- Simulink,
+- Simulink Real-Time,
+- Stateflow

 ## Contributing and Support

 We are strongly encouraged to improve quality and functionality of AV_Driving_Cycles.
-If you have any Feedback don't hesitate to contact the authors or the group leader of the vehicle concept research group at FTM ot the TUM.
+If you have any Feedback don't hesitate to contact the authors or the group leader of the vehicle concept research group at FTM of the TUM.

 ## Versioning